ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson1.md

 ```
 ---

-These may look very simple topics, but will in the next lessons how from this basic concepts can be transformed in complex programs!
+These may look very simple topics, but we will see in the next lessons how these basic concepts can be transformed in complex programs!

 Now let's jump to the exercise: